Archfx/tinyos/07-ExterInterrupt/README.md

 }
 ```

-The principle of `lib_isr()` is also quite simple.
+The principle of `lib_isr()` is quite simple.
 It just repeatedly detects whether the UART's RHR register has received new data.
 If it is empty (c == -1), it jumps out of the loop.

-> Registers related to UART are defined in `riscv.h`.
-This time, some register addresses have been added to support `lib_getc()`.
-The general contents are as follows:
+Registers related to UART are defined in [riscv.h](https://github.com/Archfx/tinyos/blob/master/07-ExterInterrupt/riscv.h).
+Some register addresses have been added to support `lib_getc()`.
+The general definitions of UART registers are as follows:
 >
 > ```cpp
 > #define UART 0x10000000L